Anomalous scaling of fermions and order parameter fluctuations at quantum criticality: Introduction

 As noticed already more than 30 years ago by Hertz,\cite{hertz76} quantum phase transitions in correlated fermion systems may be described in terms of the order parameter field alone when one integrates out fermions from the path integral in one stroke and subsequently deals with an exclusively bosonic theory.
 The resultant effective action is expanded in powers of the bosonic field $\phi$ and often truncated after the $\phi^{4}$-term.
 Although an analysis in terms of $\phi^{4}$-type theories seems mundane, the presence of \emph{two} relevant energy scales, one given by temperature and the other given by a non-thermal control parameter acting as a mass term in the bosonic propagator, gives rise to a rich finite temperature phase diagram.\cite{millis93}

 The Hertz-Millis approach relies on integrating out fermions first.
 In general, however, the fermions are gapless and consequently may lead to singular coefficients in the effective bosonic action. \cite{belitz05,loehneysen07} In such cases, it is advisable to keep the fermions in the theory and treat them on equal footing with the bosons.
-Various coupled Fermi-Bose systems exhibiting quantum criticality have been analyzed previously by (resummed) perturbation theory. \cite{altshuler94,abanov00,abanov03,rech06,kaul08} The complicated interplay of two singular propagators promotes a controlled perturbative treatment to a formidable task.
+Various coupled Fermi-Bose systems exhibiting quantum criticality have been analyzed previously. \cite{altshuler94,vojta00,abanov00,abanov03,rech06,kaul08,huh08} The complicated interplay of two singular propagators promotes a controlled treatment to a formidable task.

 A suitable tool to cope with the interplay of fermionic and bosonic fluctuations is the functional renormalization group (RG) formulated for fermionic and bosonic fields. \cite{berges02,baier04,schuetz05,strack08}